jonasp/erlang-raptor/README.md

 http://librdf.org/raptor/

 ## warning
 This software is at a very early alpha stage.
 So far only very few features of the raptor library are implemented.
-There is also no error handling so far.
+There is only very basic error handling so far.

 ## build
 1. install raptor2